 Read a Picture Book

 To introduce young children to Dr. Martin Luther King Jr., read a picture book about his life for story time.
 A Picture Book of Martin Luther King Jr. by David Adler is a beautifully illustrated book featuring a history of Dr. King’s childhood during the Jim Crow era.
-Designed for kindergarteners through third graders, this book comes with a CD for listening while reading.
+Designed for kindergartners through third graders, this book comes with a CD for listening while reading.

 For older grade school students, consider the biography Martin Luther King Jr. This is a primary source reader filled with original quotes, and it’s part of an expansive biography series for students.